 Whilst at the beach do not:

-- Enter the water or swim when red danger flags are flying - this means the sea conditions are considered dangerous.
+- Enter the water or swim when red danger flags are flying.
+Red danger flags mean the sea conditions are considered dangerous

-Swim immediately after a meal - wait an hour.
+- Swim immediately after a meal.
+We recommend waiting an hour

 If you are going afloat:

-Make sure your craft and equipment are in sound condition.
+- Make sure your craft and equipment are in good condition

-Ensure sea and weather conditions are suitable - if in doubt seek advice.
+- Ensure sea and weather conditions are suitable.

-The Isle of Wight Council maintains beach emergency equipment around the Island.
-View our list of the emergency lifebelts, provided at various locations: Emergency Lifebelts Equipment (PDF, 21.6KB, 4 pages).
+We maintain beach emergency equipment around the Island.
+View our list of the emergency lifebelts, provided at various locations.

-If you need advice regarding safety at the beach please ask any of the beach safety personnel and local deckchair and boat hire operators are pleased to advise on daily sea conditions.
+If you need advice regarding safety at the beach please ask any of the beach safety personnel.
+Local deckchair and boat hire operators are also pleased to advise on daily sea conditions.

-If you see somebody in trouble on the beach or in the sea please telephone 999 (no money required) and ask for the Coastguard.
+If you see somebody in trouble on the beach or in the sea please telephone 999 and ask for the Coastguard.
 Keep calm and tell the Coastguard: